 Basic training skills are less about doing something when asked and more about having a way to keep your dog safe and prevent unwanted behaviors or behavioral issues from arising.
 Some important cues to start with include coming-when-called and leash manners.
 Training your dog to sit can help create polite greeting habits and prevent jumping on people.
 With these skills, your dog will be able to accompany you to more places and be a polite member of society.

 Dog training should be about building a relationship with your new dog based on trust and clear communication.
+As a first time dog owner, building that bond with your pup is important.
 Training is the perfect way to give your dog's brain a workout and burn excess energy.
 Seek out a certified dog trainer in your area to help you get started with positive reinforcement training.